michiel-rondelez/wikipedia-scraper/README.md

 - Clear exception handling and a readable README

 Nice‑to‑have implemented:
-- CSV export switch alongside JSON
+- CSV export alongside JSON

 Nice-to-have future:
 - Async scraping via `aiohttp` for higher concurrency loads